 For example, teams can widen their perspective beyond the SLA to identify their true goals.
 Teams should include feedback from actual users, customers, and stakeholders in their reports, and use these responses to set priorities.
 They should also develop metrics that accurately reflect these sentiments.
 Seeking feedback from the actual users of technology ensures that IT teams aren’t blind to glaring issues just because those issues don’t happen to violate their SLA.

 Another way ITIL-guided organizations can apply agile principles is to craft one or more innovation teams and give them the autonomy they need to work outside the limited perspective of the SLA and the daily needs of the organization.
-These teams can run pilot programs with a small user test group or experiment with identifying unconsidered changes that can drive dramatic improvements in their organization — all of which creates value for everyone involved.
+These teams can run pilot programs with a small user test group or experiment with identifying unconsidered changes that can drive dramatic improvements in their organization — all of which create value for everyone involved.

 Creating an internal “skunk works” team can solve nagging pain points, such as high IT incident volume.
 It can also open the door to new opportunities.
 The team that developed the business chat client now known as Slack originally just wanted to solve problems with the company’s internal communications.
 Because the team was permitted the resources to innovate, they ended up creating tools with a tremendous amount of value — both internally and externally.